carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

             - { name: layout.block_type, alias: title }
 ```

-Also you can create block type extension via DI configuration.
-This configuration allows to setup additional options for block types.
+You can also create a block type extension via DI configuration.
+This configuration allows to setup additional options for the block types.

 ```yaml
 services: